-The International Consultant will work closely with UNDP CO and DFFE-PMU (located in Pretoria) if travel is possible.
-In addition, the International Consultant will work with a local consultant who will be hired from South Africa.
+The local consultant will work closely with UNDP CO and DFFE-PMU (located in Pretoria).
+The local consultant will work with the international consultant on the project to deliver timely.
 The work of the local consultant will be to complement the work of the international consultant including undertaking site visits wherever travel will be possible.
-The local consultant will support the International Consultant who will work as the MTR team lead, and will add value in all areas of the preparation of the MTR Report, including the provision of local context, and will work with the PMU to define the mission itinerary, stakeholder identification interviews
+The local consultant will support the International Consultant who will work as the MTR team lead, and will add value in all areas of the preparation of the MTR Report, including the provision of local context, and will work with the PMU to define the mission itinerary, stakeholder identification interviews.